LyuLucas1207/NebulaFX/docs/kms/test_suite_integration.md

 ## Debugging Tips

-- Use the `CLAUDE DEBUG` log lines (left intentionally verbose) to inspect the RustFS server flow during tests.
+- Use the `CLAUDE DEBUG` log lines (left intentionally verbose) to inspect the NebulaFX server flow during tests.
 - If a test fails with `Operation not permitted`, rerun with sandbox overrides (`cargo test ...` with elevated permissions) as shown above.
-- Attach `RUST_LOG=rustfs::kms=debug` to surface detailed backend interactions.
+- Attach `RUST_LOG=nebulafx::kms=debug` to surface detailed backend interactions.

 ## CI Recommendations